Ios: Classical and Hellenistic times

 Ios was an important and strong city in Classical and Hellenistic times.
 Its decline began with the Roman occupation, when it was used as a place for exile, and continued in Byzantine times.
 The island experienced a recovery at the time of the Duchy of Naxos, but the Ottoman domination interrupted it.
 Palaiokastro, a ruined Venetian castle from the 15th century lies on the northern part of the island.
 Ios was important enough in the Roman province of Insulae to become a suffragan see of the Metropolis of Rhodes, but later faded and disappeared.

 Numismatics

 During the 3rd and 2nd century BC as Ios became part of the league of the islanders, she minted her own coins, most of them can be found in the Berlin Archaeological Museum and British Museum.
 There are 28 known different coins.
 They depict Homer, a palm tree or Athena, as she was worshiped on the island.
 Most of them had the writing ΙΗΤΩΝ meaning of the people of Ios.

+Middle Ages

+Albanians settled in Ios either by invitation of the Crispi family or later in 1579 to repopulate the island as its inhabitants had been sold into slavery in 1558.
+The Albanians of Ios were linguistically assimilated in the second half of the 18th century as Greeks settled in the island.